dssg/hitchhikers-guide/prerequisites/osx.md

-# Installing DSSG pre-requirements on OS X
+# Installing DSSG pre-requisites on OS X

+This guide will help you install all pre-requisites to be ready for the summer.

 ## Step 1.
 Install Homebrew